-My main research is in ethics and social & political philosophy.
+My main research is in applied ethics and social & political philosophy.

-In political philosophy I am primarily interested in territorial rights (what justifies territorial claims; how can territorial disputes be justly resolved) and the mess of issues that impinge upon it -- global justice, nationalism, self-determination, indigenous rights, environmental ethics, property rights, social ontology, etc.
+In political philosophy I am primarily interested in territorial rights and the mess of issues that impinge upon it -- global justice, nationalism, self-determination, indigenous rights, environmental ethics, property rights, social ontology, etc.

-Land, Conflict, and Justice: a Political Theory of Territory (Cambridge UP, 2009), which shared the 2011 Canadian Philosophical Association Biennial Book Prize.
+Land, Conflict, and Justice: a Political Theory of Territory (Cambridge UP, 2009), won the 2011 Canadian Philosophical Association Biennial Book Prize.

 - "The Lockean Efficiency Argument and Aboriginal Land Rights," Australasian Journal of Philosophy 78 #3 (2000), 391-404.